juntyr/compression-safeguards/README.md

 - `monotonicity` (monotonicity-preserving):

     Sequences that are monotonic in the input are guaranteed to be monotonic in the decompressed output.
 Monotonic sequences are detected using per-axis moving windows of constant size.
 Typically, the window size should be chosen to be large enough to ignore noise but small enough to capture details.
 Four levels of monotonicity can be enforced: `strict`, `strict_with_consts`, `strict_to_weak`, and `weak`.
-Windows that are not monotonic or contain non-finite data are skipped.
+Windows that are not monotonic or contain non-finite data are skipped, i.e. in these windowss the (lack of) monotonicity is *not* preserved and the windows *may* be monotonic in the output.
 If the `valid` boundary condition is used, axes that have fewer elements than the window size are skipped as well.

 ### Logical combinators (~pointwise)